 If you have a current student visa and you are studying online in Australia or from your home country, you are expected to study the equivalent of a full-time load (3 or 4 subjects).
 The maximum any student can undertake in any one trimester is 4 subjects.
 If you are an international student without a student visa intending to study online while you are outside Australia, you would be encouraged to study a full-time load to ensure that you can complete your study in a timely manner.
 Requests to undertake reduced study load requires College approval.

 Can Masters Qualifying Program (MQP) students complete the entire program online if they can’t arrive on campus?

 Can a student get an extension to the deadline for an assessment task?

 The maximum extension of time for an assessment task (that is not an exam) has been increased and compassionate circumstances have been broadened to allow extensions for students who have been impacted by COVID-19.
 These include difficulties with accessing online resources, or submitting assignments online.
 If you experience difficulties in obtaining a medical certificate to support a deferred assessment or a special consideration application, please discuss your individual circumstances with your course convenor.
 The College will also offer supplementary assessments to students due to graduate in Trimester 1 2020 who have not passed a final course.

 How will my academic progress be impacted?

-In order to minimise the impacts of COVID-19 on your academic progress (until the conclusion of Trimester 2), there will be no reviews of student performance resulting in exclusion on academic grounds.
+In order to minimise the impacts of COVID-19 on your academic progress, there will be no reviews of student performance resulting in exclusion on academic grounds.
 We understand that students will face some unexpected challenges and we will be looking at students’ circumstances on a case-by-case basis.
 Students are advised to communicate regularly with their teachers, with the Student Learning Advisors or the Welfare Counsellors if they face specific challenges that prevent them from doing their best in this new environment.